exu/go-workshops/README.md

-There is no README.md for ([code for: Stdlib Sort](https://github.com/exu/go-workshops/tree/master/181-stdlib-sort)) use %!s(MISSING) link to follow code examples
+There is no README.md for Stdlib Sort use ([code for: Stdlib Sort](https://github.com/exu/go-workshops/tree/master/181-stdlib-sort)) link to follow code examples